Travis Williams was named the 16thhead coach for the Tigers men's basketball program on April 13, 2012.

 In 2001-02, the Panthers had another 20-win season and advanced to the final game, bowing out by a single point in the Atlantic Sun Conference Tournament Championship game, receiving a bid to the NIT Tournament.

 Williams hosted "In the Loop", an all-access cable sports show covering all levels of athletics throughout central Georgia.
-He has also served as a motivational speaker and educational consultant with his "If You Believe, You Can Achieve" Power Hour series.
+He is a motivational speaker and served as a educational consultant with his "If You Believe, You Can Achieve" Power Hour series.

-He is a member of Kappa Alpha Psi, Inc. and the Mt.
+He is a member of Kappa Alpha Psi Fraternity and the Mt.
 Zion Baptist Church in Nashville.
 Williams is married to Nikkya Williams.
-The two celebrated the birth of their daughter Teagan Loure' Ann on Nov.
-3, 2011 and are expecting a baby boy in February.
+The two celebrated the birth of their daughter Teagan Loure' Ann in Nov. of 2011 and Travis Jr. in Feb. of 2012.

 WHAT THEY ARE SAYING ABOUT COACH WILLIAMS